Vinyl Flooring: Removal Made Easy

 A power scraper makes this task quick and easy

 Rent a power scraper to quickly and easily strip and remove vinyl flooring in bathrooms and kitchens.
 You'll avoid the sore hands, arms and back that comes from hand stripping.

-Power strip vinyl flooring
+How to remove vinyl tile: Power strip vinyl flooring

 I’ve removed vinyl flooring with a handheld floor scraper, and I’ve done it with a rental oscillating floor scraper machine.
 The handheld floor scraper technique took the better part of the day, and my back, palms and arms were sore for a week.
 For the next flooring removal job, I rented a power floor scraper.
 The entire job was over in less than 20 minutes, and I didn’t even break a sweat.
 The machine rents for about $40 for four hours.

-Start by scoring the vinyl (Photo 1).
+For how to remove vinyl tile, start by scoring the vinyl (Photo 1).
 Next, adjust the angle on the floor scraper until it pulls up vinyl without gouging the subfloor.
 Then turn it on and let ’er rip (Photo 2).